Angel Dust (Faith No More album): Writing process

 The lyrics for Angel Dust were written for the most part by vocalist Mike Patton.
 He got his inspiration for the lyrics from many different places such as questions from the Oxford Capacity Analysis, fortune cookies and late-night television.
-After engaging in a sleep deprivation experiment, he wrote "Land of Sunshine" and "Caffeine": "I drove around a lot in my Honda, drove to a real bad area of town, parked and just watched people.
+After engaging in a sleep deprivation experiment, he wrote "Land of Sunshine" and "Caffeine": Patton added that, "I drove around a lot in my Honda, drove to a real bad area of town, parked and just watched people.
 Coffee shops and white-trash diner-type places were great for inspiration."
+Patton described "RV" as being a character sketch based on the "white-trash" people he was observing during the making of the album.
+He said in 1992, "it's the white trash saga: You wake up, you do nothing and you talk a lot of shit... and that's what the song does."

 Songs with lyricists other than Patton include "Be Aggressive" by Roddy Bottum (about fellatio); "Everything's Ruined", by Mike Patton and Billy Gould; "Kindergarten" by Mike Patton and Roddy Bottum; and "Jizzlobber", by Jim Martin and Mike Patton, which according to Patton, is about his fear of imprisonment.
 However, Gould, in response to a question by a fan, suggested that the song is about a porn star.
+"Be Aggressive" has homosexual undertones, with Bottum having come out as gay around this time.
+He said in December 1992 that "what I like about 'Be Aggressive' is that even though it's macho in a homosexual way, lots of FNM listeners probably imagine that it is a woman who is getting down on her knees and swallowing rather than a man.
+I guess it's easier for people to understand and deal with it that way."